-Specific counties may have requirements other than what is listed below, so you should always check with the county where you intend to file to determine what other steps you may need to take.
-If you have specific questions about your case, you should contact an experienced family law attorney for advice.
+Specific counties may have requirements in addition to what’s listed below, so you should always check with your local county clerk before filing your divorce paperwork.
+If after reading this article, you have specific questions about your case, you should contact an experienced family law attorney for advice.

-The first form to complete is the “Complaint for Divorce.”
-The spouse filing for divorce is referred to as the “plaintiff,” and the other spouse is the “defendant.”
+The Alabama Administrative Office of Courts has do-it yourself forms available on its website.
+To begin your divorce, you’ll need to complete the “Complaint for Divorce” and “Summons,” available on the Alabama Administrative website.
+The spouse filing for divorce is called the “plaintiff,” and the other spouse is the “defendant.”

 Any other issues you want to have the court address should also be identified in the complaint, such as dividing assets and debts, child custody, child support and alimony.
-If you and your spouse have agreed on all of these issues, you may be able to do an uncontested divorce; you would need to prepare and sign a marital settlement agreement (also referred to as a divorce settlement) and state that all issues raised in your complaint have been resolved.
+If you and your spouse have agreed on all of these issues, you may be able to do an uncontested divorce.
+You would need to prepare and sign a marital settlement agreement (also called a “divorce settlement”) and state that all issues raised in your complaint have been resolved.

-Filing for divorce means you have given your divorce complaint to the clerk’s office or the circuit court in the county where you are filing.
-You’ll give a copy of your signed complaint to the clerk and they should give you a copy with a date stamp and notation showing that it has been filed with the court.
+Filing for divorce means you have given your divorce complaint to the clerk of the circuit court in the county where you are filing.
+When you’re ready to file, you’ll give a copy of your signed complaint to the clerk and you’ll receive a copy back with a date stamp and notation showing that it has been filed with the court.
 Most counties have a domestic relations or family law self-help department to help you if you have questions.

-If your spouse refuses to accept service, the court clerk may send the complaint by certified mail and use the return of the certification as proof that your spouse has received the complaint.
-If the clerk is unable to serve your spouse by certified mail, there are other options, including service by regular mail, or by "publication," which means posting the divorce in a newspaper.
+If your spouse refuses to accept service, you may send the complaint by certified mail and use the return of the certification as proof that your spouse has received the complaint.

-Also, even if your spouse is out of the state or country, there are ways to serve your spouse.
-Contact your county clerk for more information on serving a spouse that's difficult to find.
+Also, even if your spouse is out of the state or country, there are ways to accomplish service.
+Contact your county clerk for more information on serving a spouse in the military or who is difficult to find.